hcat-tushar-langer/healthcare-management-app/readme.md

    - Implemented as a features involving UI.

 3. **Upgrading codebase and developing feature for updating profile details**:
-   - Suggest profile update and password change features for enhanced security.
+   - Implement profile update and password change features for enhanced security.
    - Develop an upgrade plan for migrating services to their latest versions.

 4. **Ensure that the app works in both development and production environments**